Tuesday, 26 November 2013

 As for the Army, that summer saw the end of their interest in raiding Britain.
 The Army had many commitments on the western and eastern fronts, so Zeppelin forces were dispersed widely.
 Also, now that the prestige of raiding London had been collected, so to speak, the main Army interest had been satisfied.
 The Navy, by contrast, could concentrate all its airships in one area, where they could be used for scouting or raiding, as circumstances warranted.
 As the surface fleet of the Imperial Navy would often only leave port, as one Commander put it “when it was positive that the enemy would not be met” this meant quite an excess of capacity that could be used for attacking the United Kingdom.
 So, for the rest of the summer, airship activities were dedicated to their original mission: naval reconnaissance.
 When the Airship Squadrons returned to Britain the fall, it would be for a systematic assault on London.

-Sunday 24 November 2013
+Sunday, 24 November 2013

 ACHTUNG ZEPPELIN I: Origin Story

 The place our story starts is with the man Zeppelins were named after: Ferdinand Adolf Heinrich August Graf von Zeppelin, or Count Zeppelin to his friends.
 He was a German aristocrat who was born rich and married richer, and had until 1890 been a General in the Kaiser's army.
 Count Zeppelin was a patriot and decorated war hero, with a reputation for bluntness.
 This bluntness one day managed to annoy the Kaiser himself, and Count Zeppelin found himself prematurely retired.
 Denied his passion for the Army, Zeppelin turned to his other great passion: airships.
+Count Zeppelin and his astonishing moustache.

-Count Zeppelin and his astonishing mustache.
+Count Zeppelin and his astonishing moustache.

 Count Zeppelin was convinced Germany would need 'sky-crusiers' (as he called them) if she was to continue to rise in greatness.
 During the American Civil War, Lt.
 Zeppelin had served in the Union army as a Military Observer, and had been greatly impressed in a balloon ride he took in St. Paul, Minnesota.
 His first proposal in 1895 to the military was a balloon-train type thing, propelled by ludicrously heavy gas engine making about as much power as a VW Beetle.
 This was rightfully rejected by the military, but sympathetic men on the review board connected Zeppelin with engineers who could help him refine his idea.
 The first craft made by Zeppelin and his engineers was rather impressive.
 Launched from a specially constructed floating hanger, LZ 1 (Luftschiff Zeppelin 1, Airship Zeppelin 1 in English) took flight in July 1901.